brandur/sorg/content/drafts/sortsupport-inet.md

 pointer-sized Postgres datum -- either 32 or 64 bits
 depending on target architecture.
-The goal is to pack in as much sorting-relevant information as possible while staying true to existing sorting semantics.
+The goal is to pack in as much sorting-relevant information as possible while staying true to existing semantics.

-Because of the subtle sorting semantics for these types, we'll be breaking the available datum into multiple parts, with information that we need for higher precedence sorting rules occupying more significant bits so that it compares first.
-This will allow us to compare any two keys as integers, which is a very fast operation for CPUs (faster even than comparing memory byte-by-byte), and also a common technique in other abbreviated key implementations like the one for [UUIDs][uuid].
+We'll be breaking the available datum into multiple parts, with information that we need for higher precedence sorting rules occupying more significant bits so that it compares first.
+This allows us to compare any two keys as integers -- a very fast operation for CPUs (faster even than comparing memory byte-by-byte), and also a common technique in other abbreviated key implementations like the one for [UUIDs][uuid].

 ### 1 bit for family (#family)